ravenleeblack/modern_ide/12_New_File_Menu/README.md

 The way we are going to appproach this, is we are going to create a whole new window, this will help clean our code up some that is already starting to get pretty long in MainWindow.xaml.

 1) Lets create a new xaml window and name it new_file_menu.xaml.
+Right click on the Illeshian_ide_ folder, add, new item, under Visual C# we need to choose the WPF line, then we need to pick Window (WPF), and the nfinally we need to name the new window new_file_menu.xaml and click on the add button.

 ![new_window](https://github.com/ravenleeblack/Illeshian-Ide/assets/76606152/7636899d-dbb2-46e6-9d1e-da58e7d18072)